yado75-wq/Worldbuilder/README.md

 THIS PROJECT WAS CREATED USING AI - Claude and Grok.

 These two failed so many times that it made me reconsider my view of project managers.
+But the sole purpose of this project is to make me learn how to use an AI.

 ---